The Szemeredi-Trotter Theorem in the Complex Plane: Preliminaries

+We prove a generalization of the Separation Lemma for lines in $\C^2$ in Section~\ref{SepL}.
+We prove an elaborate version of the Covering Lemma in Section~\ref{CovL}; and give a lower bound for the number of intersection points of complex lines in Section~\ref{CombL}.

-There are several principal differences, however, compared to the original Szemer\'edi-Trotter proof.
-They cover a constant portion of the points by squares but it is not easy to find the appropriate cover in $\C^2$.
-They make use of the simple but crucial fact that if a square is dissected into four parts by its diagonals then, for any two points in one quadrant, if we build a square on these points as two opposite corners, a suitable neighborhood of at least one of the other corner points will lie inside the original square.
-Unfortunately, the natural four-dimensional idea of covering by hypercubes does not have this property.
-That is why we need a much more involved covering lemma in the four (real) dimensional space $\R^4$.
+In the complex plane, however, there are several key differences compared to the real plane.
+Szemer\'edi and Trotter~\cite{SzT:83} cover a constant fraction of the points by interior-disjoint axis-aligned squares in $\R^2$.
+They make use of the simple but crucial fact that when a square in $\R^2$ is decomposed into four right triangles along the two diagonals then every two points $p$ and $q$ lying in one right triangle has the following property: if $p$ (resp., $q$) is incident to two lines $\ell_1^p$ and $\ell_2^p$ (resp., $\ell_1^q$ and $\ell_2^q$) that are almost parallel to the two diagonals of the square, then at least one of the intersection points, $\ell_1^p\cap \ell_2^q$ or $\ell_2^p\cap \ell_1^q$, is in the interior of the square.
+This property does not generalize to 2-flats in a decomposition of a 4-dimensional hypercube.
+This explains why we need a significantly more involved covering lemma in $\R^4$.

-Similar difficulties arise if we want to find appropriate regular structures, like those in our Separation Lemma.
-Szemer\'edi and Trotter used the space of directions of lines of the Euclidean plane and find a linear transformation that produces two almost orthogonal families of lines.
-Unfortunately again, the space of directions of complex lines is two-dimensional, and thus much more difficult to handle.
+Similarly, difficulties arise if we want to find appropriate regular structures, like those in our Separation Lemma.
+Szemer\'edi and Trotter used the space of directions of lines of the Euclidean plane and found a linear transformation that produces two almost orthogonal families of lines.
+The space of directions of lines in $\C^2$ is much more difficult to handle.

-A natural generalization of the Szemer\'edi-Trotter theorem (and our Theorem~\ref{main}) would be an upper bound on the number of incidences of points and $d$-flats in the $2d$-dimensional real Euclidean space.

-\begin{conj} We are given $n$ points and $e$ $d$-flats ($d$-dimensional affine subspaces) in $\R^{2d}$ such that any two subspaces intersect in at most one point.
-The number of incidences of points and $d$-flats is $O(n^{2/3}e^{2/3} + n + e).$ \end{conj}

-For $d=1$, this is equivalent to the Szemer\'edi-Trotter theorem.
-Our Theorem~\ref{main} is a special case for $d=2$ where all $2$-flats correspond to complex lines in $\C^2$.
-Our proof technique does not establish Conjecture~\ref{cony} for $d=2$ because the Separation Lemma (our Lemma~\ref{first}) does not seem to extend for arbitrary 2-flats in $\R^{2d}$.
-We exploit the geometry of the complex plane only in Subsection~\ref{ssec:cmplx}, the proof of the Separation Lemma.
-Subsections~\ref{ssec:comb} and~\ref{ssec:dis} use purely combinatorial arguments, and then Sections~\ref{CovL} and ~\ref{CombL} rely exclusively on real Euclidean geometry and real linear transformations, and we treat complex lines of $\C^2$ as $2$-flats of $\R^4$.

-In the next subsection we summarize some basic properties of complex lines in the complex plane, which are used in Subsection~\ref{ssec:cmplx}.
-We also point out why this approach does not seem to extend to $2$-flats in $\R^4$.